 Almost everyone has some kind of an estate and regardless of how large or small it may be it is important to have an estate plan.
 Those that make the mistake of ignoring this or refusing to develop an estate plan can leave behind problems after they’ve passed.
 Creating an estate plan is important.
 Items may need to be documented and someone may be appointed to be in control of your estate after you’re gone.
 If you don’t create an estate plan before you pass away, the contents of your estate may fall into the hands of the government or someone other than your close loved ones.

 Perhaps the most obvious way of creating and executing an estate plan is by meeting with an attorney in Raleigh, NC.
 Prior to meeting with that attorney, you should have as near complete understanding of your assets, as well as your ultimate goals and wishes.
 While meeting with the attorney, it may be beneficial to keep an open mind.
 Although you may wish to proceed in a certain manner, an estate attorney may know of more efficient and effective means of procuring your goals.
-Feel free to contact Eldreth Law Firm, PC, with any questions you may have about the estate planning process.
+Feel free to contact Eldreth Law Firm, PLLC, with any questions you may have about the estate planning process.

 If you want to make sure your estate requests are fulfilled, you and your attorney may need to create specific instructions, declaring who receives what, and so forth.
 Together, you may also want to plan out how your estate is handled.
 Estate planning in Raleigh, NC may include the following: